Supervision in Expressive Arts Therapy

 - Fees apply for clinical supervision; please see the COST page for more information.

-NOTE: There is an additional supervision requirement of 50 hours of individual supervision required by IEATA to correspond with 1,000 hours of work experience post-training.
-If you wish to continue with any team member for this part of your training towards professional registration as an expressive arts therapist (REAT credential), arrangements for supervision can be discussed on a case-by-case basis.
+NOTE: For professional registration as an expressive arts therapist (REAT credential), there is an additional supervision requirement of 50 hours of individual supervision required by IEATA to correspond with 1,000 hours of work experience post-training.
+If you wish to continue with any team member for this part of your training, arrangements for supervision can be discussed on a case-by-case basis.
 You are encouraged to review the Professional Registration Requirements described by IEATA to get a larger sense of what is involved with professional registration following completion of our certificate program.